oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-labs.md

 The labs were developed using the Eclipse IDE.
 Again you don't need to be an expert here, but you need to have some familiarity with how to navigate using the IDE (It's very similar to other IDE's like Netbeans or InteliJ) and how to compile and run things.

 We do not expect you to know the details of the Maven build / packaging tool.
 In particular we are **not** going to be getting you to edit the pom.xml file (the Maven configuration file) for these projects.
 If you are familiar with Maven and the pom.xml file please feel free to explore it, or copy it for your own projects as a start point, but please do not make any changes to it in this lab.
+The only exception to this is in some of the optional modules, in which case we will be clear on the changes you need to make.

 </p></details>